Lattice Powers More Effective Compensation Practices and Pay Transparency for Businesses with Mercer Alliance

 Learn more about Lattice Compensation at: https://lattice.com/compensation.
 You can also learn more about how to evolve your compensation strategy here and in the Lattice library.

 Lattice is the People Success Platform that brings together all of the tools, workflows, and insights to help organizations develop engaged and high-performing employees within a winning culture.
 By combining continuous performance management, employee engagement surveys, compensation management, and career development tools into one connected solution, Lattice can deliver powerful people analytics used by HR and People teams to drive impactful business outcomes.
-Ranked on the Inc. 500 Fastest-Growing Private Companies list three years in a row and rated as a Great Place to Work by 99% of its employees, Lattice serves over 4,800 customers worldwide, including Slack, Solera Health, and the Los Angeles Dodgers.
+Ranked on the Inc. 500 Fastest-Growing Private Companies list three years in a row and rated as a Great Place to Work by 99% of its employees, Lattice serves over 4,800 customers worldwide, including Slack, Monzo, and Tide.
 Learn more by visiting: www.lattice.com.

 Mercer believes in building brighter futures by redefining the world of work, reshaping retirement and investment outcomes, and unlocking real health and well-being.
 Mercer's approximately 25,000 employees are based in 43 countries and the firm operates in 130 countries.
 Mercer is a business of Marsh McLennan (NYSE: MMC), the world's leading professional services firm in the areas of risk, strategy and people, with 86,000 colleagues and annual revenue of over $20 billion.
 Through its market-leading businesses including Marsh, Guy Carpenter and Oliver Wyman, Marsh McLennan helps clients navigate an increasingly dynamic and complex environment.
 For more information, visit mercer.com.